Carnegie Mellon University

 Bio

-Marti Louw is faculty in the Human-Computer Interaction Institute at Carnegie Mellon University where she directs the Learning Media Design Center.
+Marti Louw is a faculty member in the Human-Computer Interaction Institute at Carnegie Mellon University where she directs the Learning Media Design Center.
 She also serves as the Assistant Dean of Curriculum for the Integrative Design Arts & Technology (IDeATe) network, teaches in the Masters of Educational Technology and Applied Learning Sciences (METALS) and undergraduate IDeATe Design for Learning minor programs.
-As a design-based researcher, she focuses on how design as a creative problem-solving form of systematic inquiry can be used to collaboratively envision and create technology-enhanced learning environments that are socially co-constructed, personally relevant, and emancipatory.
-Current research areas include: scaffolding disciplinary forms of observation, identification and reflection in citizen science, museum and informal learning contexts.
+As a design-based researcher, she focuses on how design—as a creative problem-solving form of systematic inquiry—can be used to collaboratively envision and create technology-enhanced learning environments that are socially co-constructed, personally relevant, and emancipatory.

-The Learning Media Design Center is supported by grants from National Science Foundation, Gates, Digital Promise, Benedum and Grable Foundations.
-Active awards include:
+The Learning Media Design Center is supported by grants from the National Science Foundation, Gates, Digital Promise, Benedum, Grable and Mastercard Foundations.
+Recent awards include: